nitish-vashisth/compliance-checker/README.md

 The immediate next milestone is therefore:

 > **Phase 2 — Build a configuration-driven rule engine and create the first HIPAA rule pack.**

+For the regulatory knowledge lifecycle and ownership model, see [Compliance Knowledge Management](docs/compliance-knowledge-management.md).